The JEANRICHARD Terrascope (Hands-On)

-Back in September of 2012, we interviewed Michele Sofisti, the recently appointed CEO of the Sowind Group and discussed the future of the group’s two major brands - Girard Perregaux and JeanRichard.
+Back in September of 2012, we interviewed Michele Sofisti, the recently appointed CEO of the Sowind Group and - Girard Perregaux and JeanRichard.
 Mr. Sofisti assured us that great things were on the horizon for both brands, the latter of which is undergoing major changes from logo to design to brand positioning.

 Indeed, exciting things are on the horizon at BaselWorld, but we don’t have to wait until then to introduce a great piece currently available.
 The JEANRICHARD Terrascope is that piece, and we recently had the opportunity to strap one on for a week in New York City and see what its all about.

 Identified by the manufacturer as having “the earth is its realm,” the Terrascope was designed as an explorer’s watch, and named accordingly.
 However, with strong design cues suggesting other-than-terrestrial orientation, we can’t help but feel that from a design perspective it takes most of its cues from iconic diver’s watches.
 Specifically we are talking about Gerald Genta’s mid 70’s masterpiece - the Patek Philippe Nautilus.
 With a similar steel cushion shape design and a brushed/polished bezel, the homage is immediately noticeable.